The computational complexity of knot genus in a fixed 3-manifold: Computational complexity of Thurston norm ball

 where we have considered faces as subsets of the vertices $V$.
 Moreover, any intersection as above determines a face.
 Hence, we may go over all subsets of size at most $d$ of the set of top-dimensional faces, and verify that our list of faces is complete. \end{proof}

-\begin{remark} Note that in defining the complexity of the basis for cohomology, we used $C_{\mathrm{nat}}$ rather $C_{\mathrm{dig}}$.
-Although this was enough for the current application, it would be interesting to know if \textsc{Thurston norm ball for $b_1 \leq B$} still lies in \textbf{NP} if we change the definiton of the complexity of the cohomology basis to $C_{\mathrm{dig}}$. \end{remark}
+\begin{remark} Note that in defining the complexity of the basis for cohomology, we used $C_{\mathrm{una}}$ rather $C_{\mathrm{dig}}$.
+Although this was enough for the current application, it would be interesting to know if \textsc{Thurston norm ball for 3-manifolds with $b_1 \leq B$} still lies in \textbf{FNP} if we change the definition of the complexity of the cohomology basis to $C_{\mathrm{dig}}$. \end{remark}